Ghost has not been seen in 1 Phish shows.

 Historian: Martin Acaster (Doctor_Smarty)

-At its core, “Ghost” consists of a simple funk groove oddly reminiscent of Anita Ward’s “Ring My Bell” being played at the same time as the Sugar Hill Gang’s “Rapper’s Delight.”
-To say that the Phish groove of the 90’s (and “Ghost” as its disembodiment) is not firmly rooted in old school ‘70s funk, rap, and disco would be a crime of the mind.
+“Ghost” consists of a simple funk groove oddly reminiscent of Anita Ward’s “Ring My Bell” mashup with the Sugar Hill Gang’s “Rapper’s Delight.”
+To suggest the Phish groove of the 90’s (and “Ghost” as its disembodiment) is not firmly rooted in old school ‘70s funk, rap, and disco would be a crime of the mind.
 This sound has been brought into the ‘90s and beyond via techno-space transporter beams, absorbing renewed vitality along the way.

 Spring 1998 found Phish in the studio laying down tracks for The Story of the Ghost.
-This time in the studio pushed “Ghost” further up (to some, back down) the evolutionary ladder.
-Where in 1997 “Ghosts” typically started abruptly, materializing out of thin air.
-The “Ghosts” of summer 1998 – and as performed on Story of the Ghost – have a mesmerizing techno-spacey groove for an intro that is reminiscent of period versions of “Also Sprach Zarathustra.”
-Where in 1997 the vocals of “Ghost” seemed edgy and disturbed, the singing in the “Ghosts” performed since summer 1998 have been imbued with a cool hipster confidence, a smooth swagger that paves the way for the ethereal and transcendent groove for which it is typically the prelude.
-The vocals in the album version “Ghost” lie somewhere in between the two end points, slithering frantically or hurrying at a languid pace.
+This time in the studio pushed “Ghost” further up – to some, back down – the evolutionary ladder.
+While ‘97 “Ghosts” typically started abruptly materializing out of thin air, the “Ghosts” of summer ‘98 – and as performed on The Story of the Ghost – have a mesmerizing techno-spacey groove for an intro that is reminiscent of period versions of “2001.”
+Where in ‘97 the vocals of “Ghost” seemed edgy and disturbed, the singing in the “Ghosts” performed since summer ‘98 have been imbued with a cool hipster confidence, a smooth swagger that paves the way for the ethereal and transcendent groove for which it is typically the prelude.
+The vocals on the album version lie somewhere in between the two end points, slithering frantically or hurrying at a languid pace.

-Albums: The Story of the Ghost, Live Phish 11, Live Phish 16, Hampton/Winston-Salem '97, Alpine Valley
+Albums: The Story of the Ghost, Live Phish 11, Live Phish 16, Hampton/Winston-Salem '97, Alpine Valley, Amsterdam